skarchr/bEAN/README.md

 ## Deploy to Heroku

-Simply follow the tutorial mentioned above :)
+Follow the tutorial mentioned above.

 ## License